oracle-livelabs/oci-migration/ecc-hol/query/create-ecc-schema/create-ecc-schema.md

     ![Enter database credentials](../images/eccschema0.png "Enter database credentials")

-6. **Option 1** should be completed successfully.
+6. Database set up  should be completed successfully.
 You can verify the logs in $ECC_BASE/Oracle/quickInstall/logs/setup.log

 7. Enter **Option 6** to exit and then execute following commands to validate  successful ECC schema creation: